gravitational/gravity/docs/7.x/cluster.md

       --since=336h            Only return logs newer than a relative duration like 5s, 2m, or 3h.
 Default is 336h (14 days).
 Specify 0s to collect all logs.

 Example:
-  # Running with defaults will collect logs written in the last 2 weeks and zipped into report.tar.gz
+  # Running with defaults will collect logs written in the last 2 weeks and zipped into report.tar.gz.
   $ gravity report

-  # Collect all logs written in the last day
+  # Collect all logs written in the last day.
+The since flag accepts a Go duration.
   $ gravity report --since 24h

-  # Collect all logs
+  # Collect all logs.
   $ gravity report --since 0s
 ```